 - 4.1.
 The commission is able to grant exemptions for products which are not compatible with limiting price increases to once a year and do not fall under a category that is eligible for a standing exemption.
 Licensees must submit and seek approval from the commission for the exemption of such a product in order to be able to offer it from 1 July 2020. - 4.2.
-A licensee must not make an energy offer to customers that does not comply with clause 46AA of the Code, and is not eligible for a standing exemption, before the commission has made a decision to grant or refuse an exemption to a licensee.
-In this case the licensee may be non-compliant with its licence conditions and obligations under the Code. - 4.3.
-The commission will exercise its discretion to decide on an exemption to a licensee, for an energy offer that does not comply with clause 46AA, on a case-by-case basis and include conditions where it deems appropriate.
+A licensee must not make an energy offer to customers that does not comply with clause 94 of the code of practice, and is not eligible for a standing exemption, before the commission has made a decision to grant or refuse an exemption to a licensee.
+In this case the licensee may be non-compliant with its licence conditions and obligations under the code of practice. - 4.3.
+The commission will exercise its discretion to decide on an exemption to a licensee, for an energy offer that does not comply with clause 94, on a case-by-case basis and include conditions where it deems appropriate.